FOX NEWS FIRST: Trump pick for attorney general set for grilling by Dem 2020 hopefuls; New caravan U.S.-bound

 Patterson, 21, was charged Monday with two counts of intentional homicide, one count of kidnapping and one count of armed burglary.
 A judge set his bail at $5 million cash.
 Prosecutors say more charges could come later.

-PIVOTAL BREXIT VOTE: British Prime Minister Theresa May made an urgent last push to swing lawmakers' support behind her seemingly doomed Brexit deal before Tuesday's key vote, warning that its defeat risked torpedoing the U.K.'s departure from the European Union and "betraying the vote of the British people" ...
+BREXIT ON THE BRINK: British Prime Minister Theresa May made an urgent last push to swing lawmakers' support behind her seemingly doomed Brexit deal before Tuesday's key vote, warning that its defeat risked torpedoing the U.K.'s departure from the European Union and "betraying the vote of the British people" ...
 May said history books would judge Parliament harshly if lawmakers did not back Britain's orderly exit from the EU when they vote on the agreement Tuesday.
 May said rejecting her deal would lead either to a reversal of Brexit — overturning voters' decision in a 2016 referendum — or to Britain leaving the bloc without a deal, damaging the country's economy, security and unity.

 However, opposition to May's deal remains strong.
 A defeat on Tuesday would throw Brexit plans into disarray just weeks before the U.K. is scheduled to withdraw from the bloc.